Naheed Nenshi: Social issues

 In 2011, Nenshi was grand marshal of Calgary Pride, the city's gay pride parade.
 He was the first mayor of Calgary to do so.
 In 2013 Nenshi proclaimed a "Trans Day of Visibility" as an awareness day for the challenges transgender and transsexual Calgarians face.
 Nenshi together with Albertan Premier Alison Redford who became the first Premier to Grand Marshal the parade, opened the 23rd Calgarian Pride parade.
-In his speech Nenshi addressed Québécois, inviting them to come to Calgary as the city didn't discriminate.
+In his speech Nenshi addressed Québécois, inviting them to come to Calgary as the city did not discriminate.
 He criticized Quebec's proposed 'Charter of Quebec Values' legislature as contrary to the Canadian Charter of Rights and Freedoms.

 In 2014, Nenshi delivered a speech to the Calgary Economic Development speakers' series on diversity.
 Nenshi explained that there was a lack of ethnic and gender diversity among senior city staff.
 Nenshi stated that although the city had an excellent record of hiring minorities and women, they may experience a ceiling to promotions and advancement.

 In 2017, Calgary, as with many municipalities in Western Canada, recorded an increase in the number of overdoses and fatalities related to an opioid epidemic.
 During a conference of Canadian mayors, Nenshi invited the federal government to use Calgary as a test city to implement harm reductionist pilot projects and gather research unique to Calgary's needs.

 Nenshi presided over the 100th anniversaries of many important city institutions and traditions, including the Calgary Public Library, Calgary Stampede, Mount Royal University, and Calgary recreation.
 The city was assisted in preparations for these celebrations with a $1.6 million grant from the federal government.